 The term “critical race theory” has been in the news a lot lately.
 If you’re confused about what it means — or too afraid to ask at this point — here’s what you need to know.

 What is critical race theory?

-Very simply, critical race theory is the idea that racism is built into American institutions and frameworks to keep white people in the position of power in society.
+Very simply, critical race theory is the idea that racism is built into American institutions and frameworks to keep white people in a position of power in society.

 Kimberlé Crenshaw is one of the early proponents of critical race theory.
 She is now executive director of the African American Policy Forum, a social justice think tank.
 She told CNN, “Critical race theory is a practice.
 It’s an approach to grappling with a history of white supremacy that rejects the belief that what’s in the past is in the past, and that the laws and systems that grow from that past are detached from it.”